-The dividend amount for Participation Classes N and I will be distributed as a final dividend on 25 June 2025 (exdividend date).
+For the year 2024, a dividend distribution of € 1,512,000 will be made for Participation Class I of the Fund.
+The dividend amount per participation in Participation Class I will be distributed as a final dividend on 25 June 2025 (exdividend date).
 The dividend per participation will be calculated shortly before 25 June 2025.
 The dividend distribution will be subject to a 15% withholding tax.
-The amount of the net result that is not distributed as dividends will be allocated to the of the net asset value of the Fund of the respective Participation Class of the Fund.
+The amount of the net result that is not distributed as dividends will be allocated to the other reserves of the respective Participation Class of the Fund.